 There are several brands of granola bars that are certified gluten free.
 Made Good, Enjoy Life, Kind Bars, Bobo's, and 88 Acres are some of my favorites.

 Unfortunately, due to cross-contamination of oats, regular granola bars are NOT gluten free.
 Unless the company uses certified gluten free oats, I do not recommend buying granola bars.

-These granola bars will keep fresh for up to 5 days in the refrigerator.
-You can freeze them for up to 4 months.
+Store the bars in an air-tight container in your refrigerator for up to 5 days in the refrigerator.
+You can freeze them in a freezer bag for up to 4 months.

 - Gluten Free Oatmeal Cream Pies

 - 1 cup cashew butter * see note

 - 1 teaspoon pure vanilla extract